CraftySalamander/RTS_Overlay/Readme.md

 Designing a build order
 -----------------------

-When available, the easiest way to design a build order is through a dedicated website which can output the build orders in correct format (e.g. [buildorderguide.com](https://buildorderguide.com)).
+When available, the easiest way to design a build order is through a dedicated website which can output the build orders in correct format (e.g. [buildorderguide.com](https://buildorderguide.com) for AoE2).
 On top of that, many existing build orders can be found on these websites.

+Alternatively, you can write it in the [Add build order](pictures/common/action_button/feather.png) panel.
+A few helper buttons allow you to automatically get a basic template, format it and select images by clicking on them.
+See the full instuctions on the corresponding panel.
-Otherwise, to write yourself a build order, copy a template provided in the [build_orders](build_orders) folder, and configure it as follows:
+You can also copy and adapt a sample provided in the [build_orders](build_orders) folder.

+Here are the main fields of any build order:

 * The *"name"* field is used to select your build order using the corresponding search bar (in the *Configuration panel*).
 * The *"author"* and *"source"* fields describe the origin of the build order, but do not affect the application.